Zoned RD 1.5 – Build Up To Five Units

 - Location of the asset

-- Asset type (special use) not just a regular tenant rental, it’s residential used as a business.
+- Asset type (special use) not just a regular tenant rental, it’s residential property being used as a business.

 - Value of Asset (As-Is value was only $75K) most fix/flip hard money loan minimums are $150k

 - Owner/Borrower has 650 Fico, no previous experience flipping homes or land-lording.

 - This was a long-term hold, but lenders who offer long-term financing at reasonable rates will only loan to stable assets, so she needed a two-step solution.